okachaamraouy/IoT-Blockchain/DecentralizedWaterGovernance/README.md

 # Explanation of Key Features and Flow

-This is a Solidity contract written in the 0.8.0 version of the language.
+This is a Solidity contract written in the 0.8.13 version of the language.
 It's called "Decentralized Water Governance".
 This smart contract works as a system for managing water resources and allocation among farmers.

+The contract is modular, with separate functions for each of the following features.
+This makes it easier to understand and maintain the code.

+The contract emits events to notify users of changes, such as proposal creation, voting, execution, and rewards.

+Overall, this contract is a well-structured and well-documented system for managing water resources and allocation among farmers.

 1. Registering Farmers and Stakeholders